View New Upcoming retreats

 Before doing this meditation, select the memory that you are going to work with during the session.
 Memories are linked, so your mind may swap from one to another while using this deconditioning technique.
 Whenever you notice that the memory has swapped, gently bring your attention back to the one you are working with.

 As you bring this memory to mind, notice the experience of emotion as it arises within your body, particularly around the centre of your chest.
 Know that this is just a reflection of the past, it is not the reality of what is happening ‘now’ and cannot hurt you.
-Break up the experience of the emotion within your body into sensations: such as 'hard', 'tight', 'heavy', 'warm' etc. Notice the underlying feeling of unpleasantness that fills the experience of the emotion like a flavour / taste (the vedana). and soften / relax deeply into your relationship towards the unpleasant feeling (attraction/aversion) using the softening into skill.
+Break up the experience of the emotion within your body into sensations, such as 'hard', 'tight', 'heavy', 'warm', etc. Notice the underlying feeling of unpleasantness that fills the experience of the emotion like a flavour/taste (the vedana).
+And soften/relax deeply into your relationship towards the unpleasant feeling (desire/aversion) using the softening into skill.

 Instructions for Meditation.

 Important: Do not try to make any unpleasant feeling go away, but rather deeply relax into it, holding it gently in mind and accepting it.
 Abandon all participation with it, soften all effort.
 Do this for five softening breaths, allowing your breathing to return to normal after the fifth softening breath.
 After opening your eyes, give your body a shake to release the residue of any physical tension held within your body.
-Then without bringing the memory to mind again, check the strength of the emotional charge within your body to gauge the deconditioning based on the below formula.
+Then, without bringing the memory to mind again, check the strength of the emotional charge within your body to gauge the deconditioning based on the formula below.

 Step 1: Sit in a comfortable meditation posture.

 It is helpful to sit in a comfortable meditation posture or chair for deconditioning, one that you can completely and fully let go and relax.
-Your focus during deconditioning is not on developing samadhi but rather on fully and completely letting go to help your mind in face of this danger, feel safe.
+Your focus during deconditioning is not on developing samadhi but rather on fully and completely letting go to help your mind in the face of this danger and feel safe.

 ..........